heston/firebase-live-data/README.md

 `blinker` events will be dispatched whenever data is set, either locally, like the example above, or via server push events.

-## Compatibility

-Firebase Live Data is tested against Python 3.4, 3.5, and 3.6.
-It is not compatible with Python 2.

 ## Developing